The Christian Values we are particularly focusing on this half term through our Worship sessions in our classes and online are Compassion and Love

 Thank Your Vicar Week gives our Church of England primary school the opportunity to say a big thank you to our vicar.
-We have had to change the way we have said thank you to Reverend Paul and Curate Daniel this year!
-Instead of holding a worship to present them with their thank you cards and gifts for all they do in our school & community, they have collected them from the office.
+We held a worship in school to present them with their thank you cards and gifts for all they do in our school & community.

 On Thursday 8th October, we held our Harvest worship in classes.
 We usually have a church service.
 Unfortunately this could not happen so harvest themed worship took place in classes throughout the week.

 We ran a charity collection from now up until half term.
 Packaged and tinned items along with toiletries such as soap, shower gel, shampoo, toilet rolls, sanitary and baby products were very welcome and appreciated.